No need for a telescope! Here are a couple fun astronomical tidbits for April.

-In April 2020, the full Moon arrives in the evening hours of Tuesday, April 7.
-It will be its brightest and fullest at 10:35 P.M.
+In April 2021, the full Moon arrives on the night of Monday, April 26.
+It will be its brightest and fullest at 11:33 P.M.
 Eastern Time.

 This full Moon is extra special because it will also be a supermoon!
 This means that it will be just a tiny bit bigger and brighter than the usual full Moon, though it’s difficult to tell just by looking at it.
 To really tell the difference between a supermoon and a regular full Moon, you would need to see them side by side in the sky!

-For the best view of this full Moon, which is traditionally called the Full Pink Moon, venture outside after dark on Tuesday the 7th.
+For the best view of this full Moon, which is traditionally called the Pink Moon, venture outside with a parent on Monday the 26th.
 Read more about the Full Pink Moon here!